BowinYem/Game/Game/Overview.md

 - Create a draw rect function in GameRenderer (for trouble shooting)

+- Collision Implementation - Issue had where the initial collison boxes for projectiles and meteors where set to (0,0) on "creation" causing a collsion.
+         - Failed implementing on 6/26 due to the above issue
+            - instead of getting the collision box from the sprite component, we need to just manually determine the collison box
+            - Move collision box out to entity?
+        - When creating a projectile/meteor. the collision box needs to be set where the entity is

 - Implement basic collison - give each entity a rectangle - a wrapper class GameRect that wraps SDL_Rect?
 (Still deciding on this)
     - Gonna go with using a SDL_Rect for now - can implement this in the future if this is needed.
     - Putting this in the physics component - have it check to see if it is colliding with another entity